hedwig100/procon-cpp/README.md

-# procon_lib
+# procon-cpp

-procon_lib is a library for programming contest.
+procon-cpp is a library for programming contest.

 ## Setup